RunestoneInteractive/httlads/_sources/WorldFacts/cs1_government_types.rst

 If you haven't already, you should review the example of :ref:`screenscrape`.
 This will show you the basics of reading and grabbing information out of a page.
-When you are comfortable with that, you can dig in to getting the information from `this page <../_static/government_type.html>`_.
+When you are comfortable with that, you can dig into getting the information from `this page <../_static/government_type.html>`_.

 Now, let's look at making a pivot table.
 We will leave pivoting on the form of